-The price of your house (if all partnership requirements are met) will usually be the Current Market Valuation, including the value of the land, at the time of occupation.
+The price of your house (if all partnership requirements are met) will usually be the Current Market Valuation, including the value of the land, at a time habitat selects during the first 5 years.
 We take steps to help preserve the present day value of the houses by annually adjusting for inflation.
 This ensures that at the end of the repayment, another house can be built for a family in need.